 A faculty member from the School of Architecture will review the student’s portfolio to determine the student’s placement into the architecture studios.

-A portfolio does not have to be presented until after the students has been accepted to the University.
+A portfolio does not have to be presented until after the student has been accepted to the University.
 The School of Architecture cannot guarantee that students will receive course credit for architecture studios taken at other schools.

 If students wish to receive credit for coursework at another school, they must provide the Architecture Office with a syllabi for the courses taken and a list of the NU Architecture courses from which they would like exemptions.
 Actual course work may be requested as well.
 Students will then be notified if they are to receive transfer credit.